-- 49. Civil Aviation Authority of New Zealand Rules Part 12 contain strict rules regarding the reporting of drone-related occurrences; Appendix 4 of this policy outlines the types of Accidents, Serious Incidents and Other Occurrences that must be reported to the Civil Aviation Authority of New Zealand - 50.
-Accidents and Serious Incidents must be reported to the Civil Aviation Authority of New Zealand as soon as practicable using the free phone number 0508 ACCIDENT (0508 222 433) which is staffed 24 hours a day, seven days a week; this means using a mobile phone immediately or the first landline telephone available - 51.
-Following the immediate report of an Accident or Serious Incident, the Pilot in Command, or the Chief Pilot on behalf of the Pilot in Command, must submit full details of the Accident or Serious Incident to the Civil Aviation Authority of New Zealand using the online form within 10 days of the occurrence; alternatively a CA005 Occurrence Report form can be downloaded from the Civil Aviation Authority of New Zealand website, completed and emailed or faxed. - 52.
+- 49. Civil Aviation Authority of New Zealand Rules Part 12 contain strict rules regarding the reporting of drone-related occurrences; Appendix 5 of this policy outlines the types of Accidents, Serious Incidents and Other Occurrences that must be reported to the Civil Aviation Authority of New Zealand. - 50.
+Accidents and Serious Incidents must be reported to the Civil Aviation Authority of New Zealand as soon as practicable using the free phone number 0508 ACCIDENT (0508 222 433) which is staffed 24 hours a day, seven days a week; this means using a mobile phone immediately or the first landline telephone available. - 51.
+Following the immediate report of an Accident or Serious Incident, the Pilot in Command, or the Chief Pilot on behalf of the Pilot in Command, must submit full details of the Accident or Serious Incident to the Civil Aviation Authority of New Zealand using the online form within 10 days of the occurrence; alternatively a CA005RPAS Occurrence Report form can be downloaded from the Civil Aviation Authority of New Zealand website, completed and emailed or faxed. - 52.
 Other Occurrences (e.g. bird strike) that concern the safety of drone operations should be reported to the Civil Aviation Authority of New Zealand in order to facilitate data gathering and analysis. - 53.
-All drone-related accidents or incidents, even those that do not meet the Civil Aviation Authority of New Zealand's minimum mandatory reporting requirements, must be reported in accordance with the University's Reporting of Accidents and Incidents Policy and be notified to the Chief Pilot as soon as practicable.
+All drone-related accidents or incidents, even those that do not meet the Civil Aviation Authority of New Zealand's minimum mandatory reporting requirements, must be reported through the online Accident Report Form in accordance with the University's procedures for reporting accidents and incidents and be notified to the Chief Pilot as soon as practicable.